 Bridgewater State University

 In promoting universal higher education, former President Bill Clinton suggested that college should be thought of as the "thirteenth grade."
 His desire to be inclusive is admirable, but unfortunately his phrasing perpetuates a view of education that is at odds with the mission of higher education.

-looking for a degree and I walked away with a life.
+was looking for a degree and I walked away with a

 ~~ Lauren Carter